lightside-instruments/yuma123-netconfd-module/README.md

 ...

-yangcli pi@localhost> create /channels/channel[name='default'] --data='...'
+yangcli pi@localhost> create /acquisition -- sample-rate=48000 samples=480000

 yangcli pi@localhost> commit

 ```

-In this implementation there is a deviation and the sample data is not double precision float array represented as base64 but wav file playable with the following command:
+In this implementation there is a deviation and the sample data is not double precision float array represented as base64 but base64 representation of the encoded wav file.

-> aplay -D "default" signal.wav

-The data is the base64 representation of the encoded wav file.